cacorhub/ratatouille/doc/endpoins/users.md

 When this endpoint is called a `User` entity is persisted on database with status as pending activation.

+A Telegram bot send message with instructions about how to perform activation.

 **Expected JSON body:**

 ```json